 Another great option is to hit the flea markets and look for a new piece that can be given some love and care (maybe a fresh coat of paint).
 We all know that someone else’s trash can be another person’s treasure.
 So if you see a great bookshelf or wooden chair or an accent table that you can pick up for cheap and give a makeover, these items can create for a very inexpensive option.
 Plus, you’ll love knowing that the new to you piece was decorated by yours truly.

-Never underestimate the value of a solid and well-made countertop.
+Never underestimate the value of a solid and well-made countertop and make sure that you properly take care of them.
 If you are updating an older home, chances are that your kitchen or bathroom counters are made from ceramic tile or laminate.
 While the upfront cost can be a bit more, the long-term investment plus functionality and durability of natural stone like marble is well worth the cost, which you can find out more about at www.marble.com.
 In kitchens especially, center islands and such can be main areas to hang out.
 As such, upgrading to a high-end countertop can update the look of your kitchen entirely.

 A very simple way to update the look of your home is to declutter.
 Even though we have the best of intentions, if we have lived in a home for some time, chances are that we have collected a lot of stuff along the way.
 If you have ever read about the concept of Feng Shui, you’ll know that clutter can drain your home of positive energies.
 This should be no surprise as most of us know that in cluttered spaces, we often feel more lackadaisical, more stressed, and sometimes, we can start to feel anxious or depressed.
 Clean and open spaces, especially those with an abundance of natural light can help us feel more energetic while relaxing at the same time.